Forward Guidance and Dot Plots

 December 2018: Dots suggested continued hikes.
 Within weeks, the Fed pivoted to patience.
 Rate cuts followed in 2019.

-The durable lesson: Dots reflect the committee's view at a specific moment given current information.
+The signal worth remembering: Dots reflect the committee’s view at a specific moment given current information.
 They are projections, not promises.
 Economic data surprises force rapid revisions.

 Common Dot Plot Misreads